 He wants to see if he can still make you cancel plans, overthink his texts, or lose sleep wondering what he really meant.

-He wants proof that no matter how far you’ve come, he can still pull your strings like you’re his personal puppet.
+He wants proof that no matter how far you’ve come, he can still disrupt your life or break you whenever he feels like it.

 And once he’s sure he can?